Archives: Metrc Partners

 TRAINING VIDEOS

-RECENT METRC BULLETINS FOR MAINE
+RECENT METRC BULLETINS FOR GUAM

 The state set up the Cannabis Control Commission in 2017.
 Metrc was contracted the following year, charged with helping the state regulate the cultivation, tracking, transport, testing, and sale of medical and adult-use cannabis and to assist in the creation of what Massachusetts Governor Charlie Baker called the “safe, reliable, legal market.”